derekh715/p2p-music-player/README.md

    "callback".
 Asynchronous means that this function will probably be called AFTER `accept_socket` pops off the stack.
 (Magic)

 2. When it receives a connection, the token gives us a socket.
-Add that sockets to the `peers` array. (so we can use it later)
+Add that socket to the `peers` array. (so we can use it later)

-3. Call `start_reading()` so that we can start reading from that socket
+3. Call `start_reading()` so we can start reading from that socket
 4. INSIDE the callback, we call `accept_socket` again!! (this is NOT a recursion since it is asynchronous!!).